duxingyi-charles/Locally-Injective-Mappings-Benchmark/README.md

 ### 2D Parameterization

 Simple example maps a planar mesh into a planar target domain.
-The first two examples map a square into two concave domain.
+The first two examples map a square into two concave domains.
 The middle two examples come from [Weber & Zorin 2014].
-The last three examples are produced by rotating and translating the inner boundary.
+The last three examples are created by rotating and translating the inner boundary.

 ![](figure/2D_Param_Simple.png)

-#### Letters
+The 30 letter examples are created by mapping 5 surface meshes into 6 letters from "SIGGRAPH".
+Letter "I" is not included because it is a convex domain and an injective mapping can be easily generated using Tutte embedding.

 ![](figure/2D_Param_Letters.png)

-#### Liu
+For a large portion of 2D parameterization examples, we use the disk-topology surface meshes published in [Liu et al. 2018] as source meshes.
+The target domains are computed using Scaffold-map [Jiang et al. 2017].

 ![](figure/2D_Param_Liu.png)